Active ingredient

 If you interrupt or stop treatment too soon, your pain is likely to return.
 If you wish to stop treatment, please tell your doctor first before stopping treatment.

-Generally there will be no withdrawal effects when treatment is stopped.
-However, on uncommon occasions, people who have been taking the tablets for some time may feel unwell if they suddenly stop taking them.
+Generally there will be no after effects when treatment is stopped, however, on uncommon occasions, people who have been taking the tablets for some time may feel unwell if they abruptly stop taking them.

 Symptoms may be:

-If you experience any of these complaints after stopping PALEXIA, please contact your doctor.
+If you experience any of these complaints after stopping treatment, please consult your doctor.

-Do not stop taking this medicine unless your doctor tells you to.
-If your doctor wants you to stop taking your tablets, he/she will tell you how to do this.
-This may include a gradual reduction of the dose.
+You should not suddenly stop taking this medicine unless your doctor tells you to.
+If your doctor wants you to stop taking your tablets, he/she will tell you how to do this, this may include a gradual reduction of the dose.

 If you have any further questions on the use of this medicine, ask your doctor or pharmacist.